CLAIRE-Labo/python-ml-research-template/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO**:
 > Update the installation methods and platforms you support, delete the rest, and delete this note.
-> I.e. keep either Docker or Conda, or both and
+> I.e. keep either Docker or Conda, or both, or multiple of each if you support multiple platforms.
-> 1. Change the platform for each option and its description to the one(s) you support
+> 1. Specify the platform for each option and its description
 >    e.g., for Docker amd64, arm64, etc., and for conda osx-arm64, linux-amd64, etc.
-> 2. Change the hardware acceleration options to the one(s) you support
+> 2. Specify the hardware acceleration options for each platform
->    e.g., for Docker NVIDIA GPUs, etc.
+>    e.g., for Docker NVIDIA GPUs, AMD GPUs etc.
 > 3. Specify the hardware on which you ran your experiments (e.g., type of CPU/GPU and size of memory) and
 >    the minimum hardware required to run your code if applicable (e.g., NVIDIA GPU with 80GB of memory).